Navigating End-of-Life Conversations with Confidence

 Michael is an applied drama practitioner and educator with extensive experience facilitating workshops and socially engaged arts projects.
 He has worked with diverse vulnerable communities, including people with disabilities and seniors, exploring themes such as intergenerational communication, active ageing, and social support.
 He has taught applied drama to educators, artists, and community practitioners in Singapore and internationally.

 Michael has collaborated with organisations like Lions Befrienders and TOUCH Community Services on impactful arts-based initiatives.
-He holds a MA in Arts Pedagogy and Practice from Goldsmiths, University of London, supported by National Arts Council Arts Scholarship.
+He holds a MA in Arts Pedagogy and Practice (Distinction) from Goldsmiths, University of London, supported by National Arts Council Arts Scholarship.

 Frequently Asked Questions